 Working With Handex

 Handex provides OMM services to customers with one or more mitigation systems in place.
-Our experienced staff and consulting personnel are available to assist with everything from the design and construction all the way to monitoring and maintenance of sub slab depressurization systems.
+Our experienced staff and consulting personnel are available to assist with everything from the initial indoor air sampling, to the design and construction of an SSDS, all the way to monitoring and maintenance of sub slab depressurization systems.
 Contact us to learn more about how we can help you today!